alron/docker-roonserver/README.md

       -v /media/music:/music:ro \
       -v /media/backups:/backup \
       alron/docker-roonserver:latest

   * You should set `TZ` to your timezone.
-  * You can change the volume mappings to local file system paths if you like.
-  * You *must* use different folders for `/app` and `/data`.
-    The app will not start if they both point to the same folder or volume on your host.
+  * Change `/media/music` and `/media/backups` to your proper media and backup location on the host server.
-  * You should set up your library root to `/music` and configure backups to `/backup` on first run.
+  * You should set your library root to `/music` and configure backups to `/backup` on first run.
-  * Change `/media/music` and `/media/backups` to your proper media and backup location.
   * You should manually create the volumes used by the docker image to protect them from being automatically removed during a clean.
 Ex: `docker volume create roon_data && docker volume create roon_app`